Vimovo delayed-release tabletsPronunciation

 Constipation; dizziness; drowsiness; gas; heartburn; mild diarrhea or stomach pain; nausea; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; wheezing); bloody, watery, or black, tarry stools; bone pain; chest, jaw, or arm pain; confusion; decreased consciousness; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mental or mood changes (eg, depression); one-sided weakness; ringing in the ears or hearing changes; seizures; sensitivity to the sun; severe or persistent headache or dizziness; severe or persistent heartburn, stomach pain, diarrhea, nausea, or vomiting; shortness of breath; slurred speech; stiff neck; stomach cramps; sudden or unexplained weight gain; swelling of the hands, legs, or feet; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the skin or eyes); tremors; trouble swallowing; unexplained weight loss; unusual bruising or bleeding; unusual joint or muscle pain; unusual tiredness or weakness; urination problems (eg, decreased, difficult, or painful urination); vision or hearing changes; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; wheezing); bloody, watery, or black, tarry stools; bone pain; chest, jaw, or arm pain; confusion; decreased consciousness; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mental or mood changes (eg, depression); one-sided weakness; ringing in the ears or hearing changes; seizures; sensitivity to the sun; severe or persistent headache or dizziness; severe or persistent heartburn, stomach pain, diarrhea, nausea, or vomiting; shortness of breath; slurred speech; stiff neck; stomach cramps; sudden or unexplained weight gain; swelling of the hands, legs, or feet; symptoms of kidney problems (eg, not able to pass urine, change in the amount of urine produced, blood in the urine, a big weight gain); symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the skin or eyes); tremors; trouble swallowing; unexplained weight loss; unusual bruising or bleeding; unusual joint or muscle pain; unusual tiredness or weakness; urination problems (eg, decreased, difficult, or painful urination); vision or hearing changes; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.